Helping you grow closer to God

 He said, “I got home and that was on the refrigerator.
 I didn’t even know we had a problem.
 We didn’t even have any big arguments.
 She’s gone, and all of her stuff is gone, and most of mine.
 And I don’t know where.”

 They’re separated.
 Can I tell you something else?
-Just as the God who created you made you for Himself and loves you and feels infinitely more about you, like I felt with my son, when you sin, when you walk away from God, when you do your own thing, when you do things that hurt other people, you know how God feels?
+Just as the God who created you made you for Himself and loves you, when you sin, when you walk away from God, when you do your own thing, when you do things that hurt other people, you know how God feels?
 God feels, He’s a being, He’s a person.
 He feels like that man when his wife walked out on him.
 There’s separation.
 God’s heart gets broken.

 The Bible says that He grieves.
 And so act one is creation, and love brings life, and life leads to relationship.
 Act two is a sad one.
 Act two is that love gives freedom, but it leads to consequences, and death, and separation.

 And then act three is really, it’s the big act.
 If you get the novel and, by the way, if you’ve never read it you really should.

 Act three starts from Genesis, end of Genesis chapter 3 and goes all the way to almost the end to Revelation chapter 20.
 And act three is the exciting part.
 This is how God’s love rescued us.

 You’ve heard it before, you’ve seen it but, “Greater love has no one than this that one lay down his life for his friend.”
 That’s the test of love.
 You’re willing to give your all.
 God, the Son, took on human flesh.
 He came to earth.
 Fully man, fully God.
 He lived a perfect life to reveal God’s heart.
 That’s Jesus.